SyedHasan1990/TourApp/README.md

 # TourApp
-Power Platform TourApp (Canvas App Wtih AI Builder)
+Power Platform TourApp (Canvas App With AI Builder)

 Before import this app to your envioronment, kindly make sure you have Power App Premium License